akhilkrishnar0/galex-pipeline/README.md

 A clean, modular Python package to automate:

+- Download all the GALEX observations of a galaxy
 - Unzipping GALEX tiles
 - Organizing FITS files into FUV/NUV
 - Cropping around galaxy center (RA/DEC)